-Usually the confirmation code can be seen even when the screen is locked, so stealing the phone, even without knowing how to unlock it, would be enough to gain access to bank accounts.
+Usually, the confirmation code can be seen even when the screen is locked, so stealing the phone, even without knowing how to unlock it, would be enough to gain access to bank accounts.

 From this point onwards, pray that the bank can analyse the behaviour of the account and detect if there is an impostor misusing the online banking application.

-How to avoid SIM Swapping fraud?
+Then, how to avoid SIM Swapping fraud?